xingdi-eric-yuan/MatchLSTM-PyTorch/README.md

-# A Pytorch Implementation of MatchLSTM for SQuAD
+# A Pytorch Implementation of MatchLSTM for SQuAD (NOT FINISHED YET)
 A simple pytorch implementation of MatchLSTM (Wang and Jiang, 2016) model for SQuAD (Rajpurkar et al., 2016) question answering.

 ## Tokenized SQuAD